Jude Soonsup-Bell

-Jude Jacob Soonsup-Bell (Thai: จู๊ด ซุ่นทรัพย์-เบลล์; born 10 January 2004) is a professional footballer who plays as a striker for club Grimsby Town.
+Jude Jacob Soonsup-Bell (Thai: จู๊ด ซุ่นทรัพย์-เบลล์; born 10 January 2004) is a professional footballer who plays as a striker for Thai League 1 club Port.
 Born in England, he plays for the Thailand national team.

 Early life

 Born in Chippenham, Soonsup-Bell started his career at local side Calne Town, before joining Swindon Town.
 He moved to Chelsea at under-13 level.

 Club career

 Chelsea

 Initially a midfielder, Soonsup-Bell was converted into a forward in the Chelsea academy.
 This change was beneficial for both Chelsea and Soonsup-Bell, as he progressed into a prolific striker, notably scoring four goals in an 8–1 FA Youth Cup win over Barnsley - the first Chelsea player to score four goals in this competition since Roger Bill in 1961.

 At the age of 16, he was playing regularly for Chelsea's under-23 squad, and was seen as one of Chelsea's best young players.
 He signed his first professional contract in January 2021, having trained with the first team in preparation for their FA Cup third round tie with Morecambe.

 Soonsup-Bell made his Chelsea debut on 22 December 2021 in the quarterfinals of the EFL Cup, starting in a 2–0 win against Brentford.